lmorg/murex/docs/commands/is-null.md

 # `is-null`

-> Checks is a variable is null or undefined
+> Checks if a variable is null or undefined

 ## Description